tnichols217/notes/APBiology/5/Notes/Practice Packet/1 - Mendelian Genetics.md

 8. The man is likely homozygous dominant as all his offspring have freckles.
 The children are likely all heterozygous because the mother must be homozygous recessive
 9. The father is likely heterozygous, mother must be homozygous recessive, the children with freckles are heterozygous and the ones without are homozygous recessive
 10. 75%, because both parents are heterozygous (same for the second child)
-11. Since the offspring tend to lean more towards a 3:1 ratio
+11. Since the offspring tend to lean more towards a 3:1 ratio, this likely means that the parents are both heterozygous for freckles.
+12.